 I begin with an idea or image, then I begin exploring movement that correlates with that idea or image.
 From there I create small movement phrases which will then mold, rearrange, and craft a starting point.
-I like to combine animated human gestures with big movements.
+I like to combine animated pedestrian gestures with big movements.
 Once I have my starting point I will stand back and allow the piece to construct its own heart beat and guide me to the final product.

 I like to explore movement that is awkward, animated, strange, powerful, humorous, quirky and unpleasing.
 I like to play with extremes and the boundaries of the stage.